 Open Government & Transparency

 Maryport Town Council is committed to being open and transparent, providing non-sensitive data to the public in an accessible format.
-This information includes data published under Local Government Transparency Code.
+This information includes data published under the Local Government Transparency Code.
 Further information may be obtained, in accordance with the Council’s Publication Scheme, by contacting the Town Clerk.